maximnl/mais/docs/configuration.md

 ## Parameters

+THE DATE RANGE PARAMETERS
+These parameters define the date range of the time series to be inserted/updated.
+In most aggregation scenarios it corresponds with the source date field.

+days_back (an integer number of days back versus the current date for relative ranges) date_import_from  (a hard date value) days_forward (a number of days forward versus the current date) date_import_until

+If all parameters are empty the whole data source will be imported.
+There is a flexibility to control a starting/ending date of the import as relative as absolute date value.
+The absolute values will be leading and the import layer values will overwrite the procedure layer values.

+ Import dates calculations
+ -- version 20230403
+-- improved date_import_from / until calculations with aligned priority
+-- import.import_date_from -> import.days_back -> procedure.import_date_from -> procedure.days_back
+-- idem for the forward date calculations

 ### Commands
 #### -DELTA
 This parameter forces begin and end date of the date range to be adjusted to the source date range.
 Data will be refreshed only for the range between min and max dates of the source.